 Because, if I remember the disdainful and bitter attitude Merlino assumed in Paris a quarter of a century ago against the 'Intransigent Groups' (in these, side by side with some scoundrels who exploited the fervour and generosity of some comrades and, in the name of anarchism, thought only of piling up money for themselves, becoming capitalists as greedy as all the others, sincere and courageous men were to be found working only to provide adequate means for action - propaganda of the deed - as it was then called.
-It is enough to remember Vittorio Pini1 was one of them); I also remember Merlino's gesture, (which was considered heroic and was certainly unusually courageous in that moment of white terror) when he assumed the defence of Gaetano Bresci at his trial in Milan, a task he performed with great dignity and determination before a public cowed by the bullying police and their spies, the insidious of trumpets and death rattles, plunges them back again into reality.
-The Inquisition is still alive and unrelenting; war is more insane, paradoxical, and horrible than ever; massacres of the proletariat are daily occurrences everywhere.
+It is enough to remember Vittorio Pini was one of them); I also remember Merlino's gesture, (which was considered heroic and was certainly unusually courageous in that moment of white terror) when he assumed the defence of Gaetano Bresci at his trial in Milan, a task he performed with great dignity and determination before a public cowed by the bullying police and their spies, the insidious provocations of the prosecutor, and the stern admonishments of an impatient judge.